jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/experiences/experience-6-arcanys.md

         <div class="col-md-10">
             <!-- <p class="text-primary experience-date">July 2019 - April 2020:</p> -->
             <p>
-                Member of a team working on a social networking site used by employees and clients of a company whose services involves offering coworking spaces, meeting rooms and physical offices as well as virtual offices, to people and businesses.
+                A backend developer of a team working on a social networking site used by employees and clients of a company whose services involves offering coworking spaces, meeting rooms and physical offices as well as virtual offices, to people and businesses.
             </p>
             <!--
             <p>